Last Updated on October 6, 2022 by Mark Ferguson

-- Cash flow: the right rental property should make money every month after paying all expenses including the mortgage, property taxes, insurance, property management, and allowances for vacancies and maintenance.
+- Cash flow: the right rental property should make money monthly after paying all expenses including the mortgage, property taxes, insurance, property management, and allowances for vacancies and maintenance.

 - Appreciation: over time, prices will increase.
 It is true that prices can go down or they may not increase 10 % every year, but when you use leverage, a small increase in value can mean big gains in your investment.

-If you are interested in finding agents who specializing investment properties in areas with great rent to value ratios send me an email: [email protected]
+If you are interested in finding agents who specialize in investment properties in areas with great rent-to-value ratios send me an email: [email protected]

 What is the first step to buying out of state?